lifuyi774/Porpoise/README.md

 RNA pseudouridine sites.
 Mol.
 Ther.
 Nucleic Acids 5, e332.)

 ## Usage

+To use Porpoise, please also download iuse.zip from the Download page of Porpoise webserver (http://web.unimelb-bioinfortools.cloud.edu.au/Porpoise/) and replace the iuse folder for further use.

 The parameters of the model can be passed as arguments to the script.
 It is possible to see which parameters can be passed by running (from inside Porpoise/):